Updated: Mar 8

-The Healthy Mind Platter.
-Similar to the eat well plate and meaning that if we are balanced within each element of the platter, we can feel happier.
-If one element needs giving more time to you may not feel as fulfilled.
+Let's take a look at the Healthy Mind Platter.
+If we are balanced within each element of the platter, we can feel happier.
+If one element needs giving more time to, you may not feel as fulfilled.
 Have a look through and work out which areas in your life need giving more attention to.

 Do you move enough?
 (Physical time)

 Are you having enough down time?
 (Walking the dog, doing something for you, relaxing)

 Are you being creative and playful?
 (Playtime)

 Are you connecting with people or nature?
 (Appreciating the world and people around you)